krother/training_and_teaching_methods/fundamentals/teaching_craft.md

-# How to teach programming?
+# Teaching is a Craft

 You are going to conduct a programming course, tutorial or workshop.
+I assume you know a thing or two about programming.
+At least, you know more than your prospective students.
-Of course, you are good at programming.
-Since you have little time, you might do the following:
+Since you have little time to prepare, you might do the following:

-* *prepare lots of slides*
+* *prepare a deck of slides*
 * *take the slides into class*
-* *cover as much as possible in the time given*
+* *see what you can cover in the time given*

 Isn't that how everybody teaches?

-Imagine you would apply the same approach to programming:
+Imagine you would apply a similar approach to programming:

-* *write as much code as possible*
+* *write some code*
-* *get it running somehow*
+* *run it*
 * *debug things on the fly*

-Of course you know that **the way of the software craftsperson does not look like this!**
+You may know that **developing software is a bit more than that!**
 Programming is a craft.
 There are practices like version control, testing and refactoring that produce clean, maintainable code.